-5 Warning Signs COVID-19 is In Your Lungs
+5 Warning Signs COVID is In Your Lungs, According to a Doctor

 As a doctor, I know the coronavirus, COVID-19, has revealed itself to be a master of disguise.
 Whereas some people can have it and have no idea they are infected, others end up in the Intensive Care Unit, unable to breathe and on a ventilator, since the virus targets the lungs.
 So what should we look out for?
 What are the signs our lung function is deteriorating?

 Here are some points of relevance—however, if you are concerned about your clinical condition, I would urge you to seek professional help sooner rather than later, because all respiratory infections can get worse with frightening speed.
 You need to get help promptly before things progress too far.
-Read on, and to ensure your health and the health of others, don't miss all 98 Symptoms Coronavirus Patients Say They've Had.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 First, Take Stock of the Severity of Your Infection